justinjandoc/justinjandoc.github.io/essays/do-my-homework-for-me.md

 ## The Bad

 For every smart and well thought-out question, there are at least a dozen "pls do my hw for me?"'s.
 One not so smart question could be found in the StackOverflow post titled ["C File Homework"](https://stackoverflow.com/questions/20574925/c-file-homework).
+This question has been closed, as it did not adhere to the guidelines.
+Within this question, the original poster essentially posts their assignment requirements, pasted the entirety of their file of code, and asks "This is what I have.
+Can you please help me?"